tramo-ephyslab/TROVA-master/README.md

 ### Modification of the input file to run TROVA

+To use TROVA you must adjust the input file depending on the problem to be solved.
 A description of each parameter is shown below:
  ```
  path                              Input data path
  path_output                       Outputs path
  mode                              Mode for particle tracking [1 forward, -1 backward]
  mass                              Atmospheric mass of particles
  numP                              Particles number
- type_file                         Parameter to use data from FLEXPART-global (2) or FLEXPART-WRF (1)
+ type_file                         Parameter to use data from FLEXPART-WRF (1) and FLEXPART-global (2)
  resolution                        Output data resolution
  numPdX                            Points number for output mesh in direction X
  numPdY                            Points number for output mesh in direction Y